Chipset090191/inkScape/README.md

 # inkScape
-My InkScape developed files for SCADA HMI.
+I developed files for SCADA HMI in InkScape app.
+In this projects I`ve used SVG-animation to make it life.
+There down below I attached screenshots so You can see

 ### 1. Office inflow - exhaust ventilation

 https://github.com/user-attachments/assets/d638f652-1341-47ec-8f98-5172c7c89b86

 ### 2. Boiler room for Logistic center